Lissy93/dashy/README.md

 - 🇯🇵 **Japanese**: `ja` - Contributed by Anon

 #### Add your Language
-I would love Dashy to be available to everyone, without language being a barrier to entry.
+I would love Dashy to be available to everyone without language being a barrier to entry.
 If you've got a few minutes to spare, consider adding translations for your language.
-It's a quick task and all text is in [a single JSON file](https://github.com/Lissy93/dashy/tree/master/src/assets/locales).
-Since any missing text will fallback to English, you don't need to translate it all.
+It's a quick task, and all text is in [a single JSON file](https://github.com/Lissy93/dashy/tree/master/src/assets/locales).
+Since any missing text will fall back to English, you don't need to translate it all.

 **[⬆️ Back to Top](#dashy)**